 When asked why he did it, he answered: “Why do men climb mountains?
 Or what motivates them to go into space?
 It’s just a sense of adventure that some men have and some don’t. . .
 I’ve always wanted to fly under a big bridge.
 I thought it would be the Golden Gate.
 When I was flying missions to the Far East, I was a co-pilot, and I wanted to fly under the Golden Gate at night.
 But I couldn’t induce the pilot to do it.” ¹

 Reported by his navigator, Captain Lappo was charged with violating a regulation prohibiting flying an aircraft below 500 feet (152 meters) (AF Reg 60–16).
-At his court-martial, he plead guilty.
+At his court-martial, he pleaded guilty.
 The court fined him $50.00 per month for six months and he received a reprimand.
-Based on this, a general ordered him permanently removed from flight status.
+Based on this, Lieutenant General Walter Campbell Sweeney, Jr., Commanding General, Eighth Air Force, ordered him permanently removed from flight status.

 John Lappo had been a highly respected pilot.
 Several senior officers testified at the court martial as to his skill, dedication and reliability.

 John Stanley Lappo had enlisted in the U.S. Army Air Forces 19 February 1943 and was trained as a pilot.
 On completion of training he was given the warrant officer rank of flight officer.
 Lappo was commissioned as a second lieutenant in January 1945.